Mixdown Tutorial FX Part 2 - Compression

 Compression has a number of uses, the first being that if the level of a particular sound fluctuates too much during a song (e.g a vocal that is too loud in some bits while too quiet in others).
 Compression can be used here so that the vocal can be heard clearly in the softer bits while not being too overpowering in the louder sections (helping it 'sit' in the mix).

-There are a few different controls that change how a compressor affects the sound.
+There are a few different controls that change how a compressor affects the signal.
 The 'threshold' controls how much of the signal will actually be compressed.
-In downwards compression when the volume goes over this level the sound will be reduced in volume.
+In downwards compression when the volume goes over this level the signal will be reduced in volume.
 (The lower the threshold the more the sound will be compressed.)

 'Ratio' determines how much the volume will be reduced by, it is given in the format 1:1, 4:1, 10:1 etc, if the ratio is 2:1 then for every 2dB over the threshold the input is the output will be 1dB over the threshold. (the sound has been reduced by 1dB)